nasa/puma/README.md

 }
 ```

-See the [publications](https://github.com/nasa/puma/blob/main/publications.md) file for a full list of papers on PuMA and its numerical methods.
+See the [publications](https://github.com/nasa/puma/blob/main/publications.md) file for a full list of papers on PuMA
+and its numerical methods.

 ## Common errors and bug reporting
 This is a list of the common errors encountered during the setup and how to solve them:

 - If PuMA was partially installed but was interrupted, this can cause errors when trying to install the software.
 To fix this, first follow the instructions to uninstall puma, and then repeat the installation procedure
-- When importing pumapy, if an "MPI_Init_thread" error is displayed, add "export MPICH_INTERFACE_HOSTNAME=localhost"
-  to ~/.bashrc (Linux) or ~/.bash_profile (Mac)
 - If an error "make: Warning: File ... has modification time ... s in the future" is displayed, then run "sudo apt install ntp" (or equivalent for your distribution)

 If any bugs are found, or if the software crashes for any reason, please open an issue at [this link](https://github.com/nasa/puma/issues)
 and/or contact either of the authors mentioned below.